luschnat-ziegler/php-hire-test/README.md

 3. Send recipes via E-Mail to a frind
 4. Sort the list of recipes
 4. Search recipes
-5. Load a recipe per view via AJAX on hover the title.
+5. Load a recipe preview via AJAX on hover the title.
 6. Make it user friendly

 Example recipe:

 Created: 20.07.2015

 Chocolate cake

 100g sugar

 50g flour

 2 two eggs

 150g chocolate

 Description:

 This is an example recipe for our hiring test - Om Nom Nom

 *This is just a example we never tasted, so maybe don't bake it :)*

-**Use plain PHP or CakePHP as framework!**

 #Requirements
 This are must have requirements, your application needs to fulfill: